 And off the coast is Anastasia Island, where you can visit St. Augustine Lighthouse and have 360-degree views of the island and surrounding ocean.
 The island also offers Spanish and French cuisine, lots of seafood options, and spicy Minorcan clam chowder!

 Amelia Island further north is a beautiful nature destination, especially for bird watching.
 There’s also Little Talbot Island State Park with endless ocean fronts and a lovely kayak tour through the myriad waterways of marshes straight to the Atlantic Ocean.

-4-8.
-Get the rest of the list before everyone for free!
+7-12.
+Get the rest of the list in your inbox

-Winter weather is here, and Florida is always warm.
-If you want an escape from the cold, head to any one of these regions!
+Winter weather is here, and Florida is always warm (well, almost warm in the northern part).
+If you want an escape from the cold here in Canada, head to any one of these Florida coasts!
 You can pick based on your preferences: one of these 12 varied coastal regions will have what you’re looking for.
 Don’t miss the next parts.

 What would you like to know about these Florida coasts?
 Tell us in the comments below.